zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

    NOT enter a blank password.

-The generated key-pair is found at:
+The generated key-pair is found in:
 :file:`~/.ssh/id_rsa and ~/.ssh/id_rsa.pub`.

-2. Add the the private key in the :file:`id_rsa` file in your key ring,
+2. Add the private key in the :file:`id_rsa` file in your key ring:
-type:

 .. code-block:: bash

    $ ssh-add ~/.ssh/id_rsa

-3. Add your the public key :file:`id_rsa.pub` to the Gerrit account:
+3. Add your public key :file:`id_rsa.pub` to the Gerrit account:

    a.
 Go to `access Gerrit`_.